Resources

 Here are a number of organizations available as resources for the Northern MN climbing scene.
 Be sure to check these out whether you call the Twin Ports home or visit here on occassion!

-he DCC are huge advocates for Duluth climbing and have worked hard to secure Casket Quarry (Quarry Park) for drytooling and ice climbing.
+The DCC are huge advocates for Duluth climbing and have worked hard to secure Casket Quarry (Quarry Park) for drytooling and ice climbing.
 Every year they put together the Duluth Ice and Mixed Climbing Festival, which is a great way to get into ice climbing or just try it out, and meet other ice climbers in the area.
-They are working to create an ice farming operation in Casket to further the accessibility of ice climbing in Duluth.
+They have created an ice farming operation in Casket to further the accessibility of ice climbing in Duluth.
+In addition to that, they have local climbing guidebook PDFs available (including bouldering!).
 Find out more about their work here: https://duluthclimbers.org/

-This rad group of Womxn climbers are all about inclusivity and elevating each other whether new, experienced, young, well-seasoned, or any ability of female-identifying climber!
-Sans-pandemic, they hold climbing nights and potlucks so womxn in the area can connect and find partners, or just break into a sometimes intimidating sport.
+This rad group of Women, Trans, and Femme climbers are all about inclusivity and elevating each other whether new, experienced, young, well-seasoned, or any ability climber!
+They host climbing nights and potlucks to connect with others, find partners, or just break into a male-dominated activity.
 To catch up on the VertiGals’ latest happenings, check them out on social media (both Instagram and Facebook), or check out their website: https://northshorevertigals.wordpress.com/

 University of Minnesota – Duluth’s Recreational Sports Outdoor Program has a great gear rental program for anyone looking to rent climbing gear, camping gear, or just about any other outdoor sport you’d want to pursue in the Northland.
 They also offer guided day or multi-day trips.
 Check out their rates here: https://www.d.umn.edu/recreational-sports-outdoor-program/